Ipetu-Ijesa

-Ipetu-Ijesa, also called Ipetu-Aro Odo among its inhabitants, is a town in Oriade local government area, Osun State, Nigeria.
+Ipetu-Ijesa, also called Ipetu-Aro Odo among its inhabitants, is a city in Oriade local government area, Osun State, Nigeria.
 It is located in the western part of Nigeria, about 40 km from Ile-Ife and 37 km from Akure (capital of Ondo State).
+It is one of the biggest cities in Ijesa North Federal Constituency, comprising Oriade and Obokun Local Governments.
 The people are of the Yoruba ethnic group, and the title of the traditional king of Ipetu-Ijesa is Ajalaye of Ipetu-Ijesa.

 The area borders various cities and towns, including parts of Ijebu-Jesa, Erinmo, Erin-Ijesa, Erin-Oke, Ipo Arakeji Ijesa, Ikeji-Ile, Ira-Ikeji, Omo-Ijesa and Ile Oluji.

 The women of Ipetu-Ijesa are renowned for their mat weaving skills.
 The mats are made from a local long fibrous grass called "Eni Uran" in the local dialect.
 The men are mostly farmers.